pymc-labs/pymc-marketing/README.md

 where $\alpha$ is the intercept, $f$ is a media transformation function and $\varepsilon_{t}$ is the error therm which we assume is normally distributed.
 The function $f$ encodes the contribution of media on the target variable.
 Typically we consider two types of transformation: adstock (carry-over) and saturation effects.

+[Here](https://pymc-marketing.readthedocs.io/en/stable/notebooks/mmm/mmm_example.html) you can find a simulated example:

+1. First, we describe the data genaration process of a simulated dataset.
+2. Next, we describe how to specify and fit a media mix model (as described above) using the `pymc-marketing` MMM's API.
+3. Finally, we describe the model results: channel constribution and ROAS estimation.
+We also show how the model recovers the parameters from the data generation process step.

 ### References:

 - [Jin, Yuxue, et al. “Bayesian methods for media mix modeling with carryover and shape effects.”
 (2017).](https://research.google/pubs/pub46001/)